Loading...

 How to consume Turmeric milk without glucose spikes

-Sprinkle a bit of cinnamon into your turmeric milk, as it may help improve insulin sensitivity.
+Adding a pinch of cinnamon to your turmeric milk may help improve insulin sensitivity and lower blood sugar levels.

 healthspan-mbl